edhzsz/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: Constraint Propagation is used to solve the _naked twins_ problem since the _naked twins_ algorithm actually creates a constraint in the set of possible values for boxes in the same unit of a sudoku board.
+A: Constraint Propagation is used to solve the _naked twins_ problem since the _naked twins_ algorithm actually creates a constraint in the set of feasible values for boxes in the same unit of a sudoku board.

-We call _naked twins_ to a pair of boxes, in a unit, that have exactly the same set of possible values and this set has exactly two elements.
+We call _naked twins_ to a pair of boxes, in a unit, that have exactly the same set of feasible values and this set has exactly two elements.

 We know that these two values can only be in these two boxes and not in any other box in the same unit so the constraint enforced by the naked twins algorithm is